 How to Make the Filling

-Unlike my bolognese recipe, this is a barebones beef mixture.
+This is a simple beef mixture.
 All you need to do is cook ground beef in a skillet with diced onion, minced garlic, salt, and pepper.
 Then let it cool slightly before mixing in ricotta and chopped parsley.

 That’s it, ya fill me?